-Caroline Rose is finishing up her Master's of Science Degree (MSc) at the London School of Economics and Political Science (LSE), with a degree in History of International Relations.
+Caroline Rose has a Masters of Science (MSc) in the History of International Relations from the London School of Economics and Political Science (LSE).
 Just before joining GPF she served as a Research Associate for LSE’s International Drug Policy Unit (IDPU), where she researched the nexus between illicit economies and armed insurgencies.
 She earned her undergraduate degree from American University's School of International Service and has worked previously at both Brookings Institute and the Atlantic Council.
 Her studies and projects at these institutions covered a range of topics, from Russian and Chinese cyber warfare, evolving American interest within a changing international order, and grand security strategies against state-led revisionism in Eastern Europe, the Middle East, and the Pacific.
 Throughout she's written for a diverse array of publications including Limes in Italy.

 Latest From Author

 With its maritime deal with Libya, Ankara is harkening back to the peak of the Ottoman Empire’s influence.

 For several years, there has been a significant shift underway in U.S. strategy toward the Middle East, where Washington has consistently sought to avoid combat.
 The United States is now compelled to seek accommodation with Turkey, a regional power in its own right, based...